milofultz/milofultz.github.io/_posts/2020-09-30-evernote-images.md

 To reset this, reload your page.

 ## Chrome Extension

-This extension is really simple: on click, it goes through all the `img` elements on the page and sets their display to `none`; on clicking the button again, all display settings for the images are set to their original value.
+This extension is really simple: on click, it goes through all the `img` elements on the page and removes them from the DOM.
+On another click, the page is refreshed.

+The original implementation set the element's display to `none`; on clicking the button again, all display settings for the images were set to their original value.
+Unfortunately, Evernote adds and modifies inline style on import, so it negated this otherwise more elegant implementation.

 ### Installation:

-_I would put it on the Chrome extension site but I don't really want to pay a $5 fee just for a fun project. `¯\_(ツ)_/¯`_

-1. Download the files and store them.
-1. Open Chrome and go to `chrome://extensions`.
-1. Click on "Developer Mode" in the upper right corner.
-1. Click "Load Unpacked" and select the folder containing the downloaded files.
-1. Find the extension in your "Extensions" menu and pin or unpin it if you want.

-### Future Implementation

-* Ensure it keeps images removed when syncing the page to Evernote
-* Ensure it works with both simplified formatting and with entire article
-* Include containers that show images but aren't obviously `img` elements
-* Include SVGs
-* Include anything else that may bloat my snippets
+To install this extension, please go to the Github page for updated information and instructions.

+_- 20201007: Changed to avoid Evernote's inline styling on import._